amirkdv/biseqt/README.md

 which is backed by [SQLite](https://docs.python.org/2/library/sqlite3.html) to store, index, and query tuples and by [Bio.SeqIO](http://biopython.org/wiki/SeqIO) to read FASTA files.

-### Alignment

-For any two given sequences (both already indexed) `tuples.OverlapFinder` can be used to:

-* Find maximal exactly matching "seeds".
-* Find out if a seed can be extended to a suffix-prefix alignment by repeated short global alignments of a fixed window size.

-Note that seed extension is specifically geared towards the genome assembly problem and, unlike BLAST, it does not try to find *all* significant local alignments, but only those that would correspond to a suffix-prefix alignment.
+The index provided by `tuples.Index` can be used to index all *k*-mers of a set of sequences (for given *k*) and to find maximal exactly-matching "seeds".

 ## Alphabet translation